sserver224/XInput-Bass-Vibrator/README.md

 To connect a Nintendo Switch controller to your Windows PC, use https://github.com/Davidobot/BetterJoy/.

 To connect a DualShock 3 controller to your Windows PC using BthPS3 and DSHidMini (preferred option, works wired and wireless), see below:
-Step 1: installation of required programs and drivers

 Full and updated instructions here: https://vigem.org/projects/DsHidMini/.
-Below my own quick summary, you can try my steps first, and refer to the full guide if anything fails

 1. First, turn on Bluetooth.